Social privilege: Awareness of privilege

+Examples

 Educational racism

 Racism is the belief that groups of humans possess different behavioral traits corresponding to physical appearance and can be divided based on the superiority of one race over another.
 This can result in particular ethnic and cultural groups having privileged access to a multitude of resources and opportunities, including education and work positions.

 Educational racism has been entrenched in American society since the creation of the United States of America.
 A system of laws in the 18th and 19th century known as the Black Codes, criminalized the access to education for black people.
 Until the introduction of the Thirteenth Amendment to the United States Constitution, the Fourteenth Amendment to the United States Constitution and the Civil Rights Act of 1866, seeking out an education was punishable by the law for them.
 This thus served to keep African Americans illiterate and only value them as a workforce.
 However, even after these institutional and legal changes, African Americans were still targeted by educational racism in the form of school segregation in the United States.
 In the 20th century the fight against educational racism reached its climax with the landmark Supreme Court case Brown v.
 Board of Education.

 Educational racism also took other forms throughout history such as the creation of Canadian Indian residential school system in 1831, which forcefully integrated indigenous children into schools aimed at erasing their ethnic, linguistic and cultural specificities in order to assimilate them into a white settler society.
 Until the last residential school closed in 1996, Canada had an educational system which specifically harmed and targeted indigenous children.
 An estimated 6,000 children died under that system.

 Nowadays the opportunity gap pinpoints how educational racism is present in societies.
 The term refers to "the ways in which race, ethnicity, socioeconomic status, English proficiency, community wealth, familial situations, or other factors contribute to or perpetuate lower educational aspirations, achievement, and attainment for certain groups of students."
 In other words, it is "the disparity in access to quality schools and the resources needed for all children to be academically successful."
 Concretely this can be seen in the United States by considering how, according to the Schott Foundation's Opportunity to Learn Index, "students from historically disadvantaged families have just a 51 percent Opportunity to Learn when compared to White, non-Latino students."